SerenaFeng/SerenaFeng.github.io/_posts/2019-04-10-istio-sidecar-injector.md

 ### namespaceSelector

-`namespaceSelector` is configured in istio-sidecar-injector configmap, uses to determine how the namespace is selected.
-Let's look at the istio-sidecar-injector configmap below:
+`namespaceSelector` is configured in istio-sidecar-injector MutatingWebhookConfiguration, used to determine how the namespace is selected for auto injection.
+Let's look at it below:

 ```bash
 apiVersion: admissionregistration.k8s.io/v1beta1